davidvwijk/davidvwijk.github.io/_posts/2023-1-19-TargetTracking.md

 needs to perform a greater number of correct sequential actions.
 Finally, the agent is able to successfully track a randomly moving target with the presence of occlusions.

+For details please read the full paper <a href="https://arc.aiaa.org/doi/10.2514/6.2023-0128"><u>here</u></a>.
+Below are some of the more interesting animations demonstrating the effectiveness of our approach.

 ## Animations

 [put animations in here]